 - Sports Physicals

 The Health Clinic also contracts a mental health counselor for free student consultation two days per week.
 For more information on hours and services, please contact the Student Affairs Office.

 Maine law (20A M.R.S.A.
 6358, Chapter 262) requires students enrolled in a post-secondary school (full or part-time) in Maine to be immunized against diphtheria, tetanus, measles, mumps, and rubella.
-Under this law, students are required to have either vaccine administration records, a physician note or laboratory evidence to prove immunity, a physician note indicating the student is medically exempt, or a religious or philosophical objection note for each of the required vaccines listed above.
+Under this law, students are required to have either vaccine administration records, a physician note or laboratory evidence to prove immunity, a physician note indicating the student is medically exempt, for each of the required vaccines listed above.

 Please note: A student who is enrolled in a distance education program offered by a school and who does not physically attend any classes or programs at a school facility, including a campus, center or site of that school or any other school, is exempt from this requirement.

 Blake library, easily identified by its bell tower, provides thousands of resources online and in traditional formats as well as services to help students and faculty in their academic LIFE at the University of Maine at Fort Kent.